oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 key in this case to save space.

 The Issuer MUST hide the original order of the claims in the array.
-To ensure this, it is RECOMMENDED to shuffle the array of hashes (after potentially adding decoy digests as described in (#decoy_digests)), e.g., by sorting it alphanumerically or randomly.
+To ensure this, it is RECOMMENDED to shuffle the array of hashes, e.g., by sorting it alphanumerically or randomly, after potentially adding decoy digests as described in (#decoy_digests).
 The precise method does not matter as long as it does not depend on the original order of elements.

 For example, using the digest of the object property Disclosure created above,